Best Of, Itinerary, Japan, Kanto

 4. How to get around Hakone

-7. What to do in Hakone
+5. Where to stay in Hakone

-8. Where to stay in Hakone
+6. Where to eat in Hakone

-9. Where to eat in Hakone
+9. Things to do in Hakone

 How many days should I spend in Hakone?

-Hakone is doable as a day trip as well as a short 2-3 days trip from Tokyo.
-If you want to do a day trip, you can leave Tokyo early in the morning and follow the Hakone round course, which will allow you to see a lot of things in Hakone in a loop.
+If you want to visit Hakone as a day trip, I recommend leaving Tokyo early in the morning and following the Hakone round course, which will allow you to see many things in Hakone in a loop.
 Then, you can take the night train back to Tokyo.

 However, I personally think 2 days is the sweet spot for Hakone.
 It allows you to stay overnight and not rush too much.
 I recommend staying at a Ryokan overnight, which will give you that quintessential Japanese experience.